joshtopher/PiM/README.md

 - Added sentiment analysis using VADER.
 The following shows the effectiveness of VADER on the given data:
 ![image](https://github.com/joshtopher/PiM/assets/102866050/9cf94153-f291-4383-811c-f794b90d2105)

-In the case of this project, the score I am most concerned with is the recall of negatives, since it is important for the bot not to miss any negative messages.
-Therefore, at this point in time, I will be working on obtaining training data, and training a sentiment analysis tool with sklearn, which will allow me to more easily fine tune the ratings of the bot.
+The accuracy and some other scores of this model are not where I would like them to be, so I will attempt to train a model using local data through the sklearn library.
 - Added sentiment analysis using sklearn trained from data stored locally.
 The accuracy of this model is 67%, already an improvement from the previous model, however needs some fine-tuning.

 # Citations